kailash-manasarovar/statement/docs/timeline/2023/september.md

 - The man is the same [curious man I saw at the choir concert](../2022/december.md#the-curious-man) who looked so much like [a man I'd seen in Cauterets](../2022/september.md#a-curious-man), I wondered if they were the same person.
 - It's not clear why he is attending the meeting sat next to Katia.
 He has nothing to say or do, apart from, perhaps, let me see him?
 - Katia play-acts being angry with me throughout the course.
-- The implication is my (non-existent online) love affair with the trumpet teacher is a real thing, he is going out with Ana as per constant messaging online, and Ana has become extremely angry and jealous of me.
+- The implication is my (non-existent online) love affair with the trumpet teacher is a real thing, that he is going out with Ana as per constant messaging online, and Ana has become extremely angry and jealous of me.
 - It's absurd, but I'm never sure what's true.
 - In December, she *meaningfully* gives me her mobile phone number.
 - [I write to her about everything](../2024/january.md#january-18th-correspondence-to-katia-and-the-generalitat) in January.